swiftlang/swift-org-website/README.md

 See [website overview](/website) for more information about the Swift.org website goals, content governance and contribution guidelines.

+If you want to contribute to the Swift.org redesign, [check here](https://hackmd.io/3Jzov14DT5iLMbBqpG2AVQ)

 ## Technical

 Swift.org uses [Jekyll](https://jekyllrb.com), a blog-aware, static site generator in Ruby.